Jeff Bingaman: Tenure

+Limited to seek other statewide office by the state constitution, Bingaman announced on January 14, 1981, his candidacy for the U.S. Senate, the first to do so.
 In 1982, Bingaman was elected to the Senate, defeating one-term Republican incumbent Harrison Schmitt.
 Bingaman accused Schmitt of not paying enough attention to local matters; his campaign slogan was "What on Earth has he done for you lately?"—a jab at Schmitt's previous service as an astronaut who had walked on the Moon.
 He was reelected four times.

 Bingaman was Chairman of the Energy and Natural Resources Committee and a member of the Finance Committee; Health, Education, Labor, and Pensions Committee; and Joint Committee on the Economy.

 Generally, Bingaman kept a fairly low national profile, even though he was the ninth most senior member of the Senate at the time of his retirement.
 He was very popular in New Mexico, facing substantive opposition only once, in 1994.

 Bingaman and his Senate colleague Pete Domenici were the longest-serving duo among senators in the 110th United States Congress (2007–2009).
 In second place were Ted Kennedy and John Kerry of Massachusetts.
 Due to serving alongside Domenici, the longest-serving Senator in New Mexico's history, Bingaman spent 26 years as New Mexico's junior Senator, though ironically he had more seniority than all but a few of his colleagues.
 He was the most-senior junior senator in the 110th United States Congress.

 On April 28, 2008, Bingaman endorsed Senator Barack Obama for the 2008 Democratic presidential nomination.

 On February 18, 2011, Bingaman announced that he would not seek reelection in 2012.
 He formally retired on January 3, 2013, ending the second-longest Senate tenure in the state's history, behind only Domenici.

+In his 2022 book "Breakdown: Lessons for a Congress in Crisis", Bingaman discusses the erosion of congressional norms, outlines five governing obstacles for Congress members, evaluates their impact on eight major legislative actions during his term, and suggests improvements for Congress.

 Political positions

 Immigration

 Being from a border state with Mexico, Bingaman was highly involved in the debate over illegal immigration.
 He believed in increased enforcement of borders to stem the flow of illegal immigrants, including more patrol agents and the use of surveillance cameras.
 However, he also believed that the U.S. should enact a guest worker program so that immigrants looking for honest work could arrive legally.
 Bingaman voted against the Secure Fence Act in 2006.
-He voted against declaring English to be the official language of the US government and voted in favor of continuing federal funds to self-declared "sanctuary cities".
+He also voted against declaring English to be the official language of the U.S. government and voted in favor of continuing federal funds to self-declared "sanctuary cities".